klebgenomics/Kaptive-Web/README.md

 Read more about Kaptive and how it was used to classify K-loci in Klebsiella here:
 [Wyres, K. et al. Identification of Klebsiella capsule synthesis loci from whole genome data.
 Microbial Genomics (2016).](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000102)

-Download and the command-line version of Kaptive [here](https://github.com/katholt/kaptive) (enables advanced options).
+Download the command-line version of Kaptive [here](https://github.com/katholt/kaptive) (enables advanced options).

 ## Table of Contents